'La France' rose Description

 Exhibition name: La France

-Light pink.
-Strong fragrance.
+Light pink, silver(y) shading.
+Strong, lemon, rose fragrance.
 60 petals.
 Average diameter 3.5".
-Large, full (26-40 petals), borne mostly solitary, globular, nodding or "weak neck" bloom form.
+Medium to large, very full (41+ petals), borne mostly solitary, globular, nodding or "weak neck" bloom form.
 Blooms in flushes throughout the season.
+Long, pointed buds.

 USDA zone 7b and warmer.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.
 Requires spring freeze protection (see glossary - Spring freeze protection) .